Where to set up a Tokenized Fund

 Administered funds must have its principal office in the Cayman Islands and appoint a Cayman licensed mutual fund administrator.

-Unlike Registered funds, Administered funds do not face any restriction in terms of the amount invested per investor – which would make it more suitable for funds that are planning to scale and solicit to retail investors at some point.
+Unlike Registered funds, Administered funds do not face any restriction in terms of the amount invested per investor – which would make it more suitable for funds that are planning to scale, be traded in secondary markets, and solicit to retail investors at some point.

 All registered and administered funds must comply with anti-money laundering regulations and appoint a AMCO and MLRO, and a FATCA and CRS reporting officer.
 They are also required to be audited by an independent auditor approved by CIMA and located in the Cayman Islands.